kimb/prometheus-grafana-docker-rpi/README.md

     scm: git
 ```

-Install it: `ansible-galaxy install -r requirements.yml`
+Install it: `ansible-galaxy roles install -r requirements.yml`

-Then use it in your playbook:
+Then use it in your `main.yml` playbook:

 ```yaml
 - hosts: raspberry-dashboard.local